TrafficGamer: Reliable and Flexible Traffic Simulation for Safety-Critical Scenarios with Game-Theoretic Oracles: Experimental Results

 \subsection{Fidelity Validation of Generated Motion Trajectories}

-A crucial prerequisite for simulated safety-critical traffic is that it aligns with realistic traffic scenarios.
-We characterize this alignment with distributional fidelity (Section Evaluation Metrics), which quantifies the divergence between realistic traffic distributions and those simulated by our \md.
-Among the spatial and temporal traffic features, vehicle speed, and inter-vehicle distance are the most commonly studied features for examining the performance of AV simulators \cite{yan2023learning}.
-We adapt $f$-divergence to qualify how well the simulated distribution of vehicle speed and car distance match the realistic ones from the large-scale traffic datasets (Argoverse 2 and Waymo).

-In this experiment, we assess fidelity by quantifying distributional divergence using several divergence metrics, including Kullback-Leibler divergence, Hellinger distance, and Wasserstein distance \cite{Yossi2000Wasserstein}.
-Figure \ref{fig: fidelity} shows the experiment results, and we find the simulated scenarios generated by our \md\; can properly imitate the real-world distribution of instantaneous vehicle speeds and vehicle distances.
-In specific, for methods based on {\it multi-agent fine-tuning} (\md\; and MAPPO), we observe that the divergence between realistic traffic data and the simulated traffic features generated by \md\; is smaller compared to those produced by MAPPO.
-This is because the MMD objective in our \md\; (Formulate~\ref{obj:marl-kl-mmd}) explicitly minimizes the divergence to the observed policy during optimization.
-The reduction in divergence results in a more accurate replication of vehicle speed and distance distributions, indicating that the learned multi-agent policies are more closely aligned with actual human driving behaviors.
-To have more evidence, the performance of \md\; is comparable to the imitation learning-based methods (QCNet and GameFormer) in terms of ensuring fidelity to realistic driving behaviors.
+A crucial prerequisite for a safety-critical traffic simulation is that it aligns with realistic traffic scenarios.
+We characterize this alignment with distributional fidelity, which quantifies the divergence between realistic traffic distributions and those simulated by our \md.
+Among the spatial and temporal traffic features, vehicle speed, acceleration, steering angle and inter-vehicle distance are the most commonly used features for examining the performance of AV simulators\cite{yan2023learning}.
+We adapt $f$-divergence to qualify how well the simulated distributions match the realistic ones from the large-scale traffic datasets (Argoverse 2).
+The results of WOMD can be checked in the Supplementary Material.
+In this experiment, we assess fidelity by quantifying the distributional divergence using several fidelity metrics (Fig. \ref{fig: fidelity}).
+We find the simulated scenarios generated by our \md\; can properly imitate the real-world distribution of instantaneous vehicle velocity, distance, acceleration, and steering angle.
+Specifically, for methods based on {\it multi-agent fine-tuning} (\md\; and MAPPO), we observe a smaller divergence between realistic traffic data and the simulated traffic features.
+This is because the MMD objective in our \md\; (Objective~\ref{obj:marl-kl-mmd}) explicitly minimizes the divergence from the observed policy during optimization.
+The reduction in divergence results in a more accurate replication of vehicle dynamic distributions, indicating that the learned multi-agent policies are more closely aligned with actual human driving behaviors.
+Moreover, the performance of \md\; is comparable to that of imitation learning-based methods (QCNet and GameFormer) in terms of ensuring the fidelity of realistic driving behaviors.